yifeiwu/dispo-dom-check/docs/SOURCES.md

   domain names its own, and the issuers host them, so in practice this is a request to `vmc.digicert.com` or an equivalent.
-- **It is the only request in the model made to a party the domain merely names**, which needs stating plainly given the "no reputation lookups" claim elsewhere.
+- **It is the only request in the model made to a party the domain merely names**, which needs stating plainly given the "no reputation *feeds*" claim elsewhere.
 What is fetched is a document, and it is judged on whether it verifies cryptographically — not on any opinion the issuer holds about the domain.
-  A certificate that fails any check scores nothing, and no third party is asked what it thinks.
+  A certificate that fails any check scores nothing, and the issuer is never asked what it thinks.
+The one place this model does buy somebody's opinion is the Check-Mail lookup below, which is named as such and priced on two fields.
 - Two gates in series make it rare.
 The DMARC gate opens on 5.5% of analyses, and of the holdout domains behind it, 5 published a BIMI record and 1 named a certificate: roughly **one fetch per nine hundred analyses**.